RemyJeancolas/restify-swagger-jsdoc/README.md

         description: 'Tag description'
     }],
     host: 'google.com', // The host (name or ip) serving the API.
 This MUST be the host only and does not include the scheme nor sub-paths.
     schemes: [], // The transfer protocol of the API.
-Values MUST be from the list: "http", "https", "ws", "wss". (default: [])
+Values MUST be from the list: 'http', 'https', 'ws', 'wss'. (default: [])
     apis: [ `${__dirname}/controllers/*.js` ], // Path to the API docs (default: [])
     definitions: {myObject: require('api/myObject.json')}, // External definitions to add to swagger (default: [])
     routePrefix: 'prefix', // Prefix to add for all routes (default: '')
     forceSecure: false, // Force swagger-ui to use https protocol to load JSON file (default: false)
-    validatorUrl: 'http://example.com' // Validate specs against given validator, set to null to disable validation (default: 'https://online.swagger.io/validator')
+    validatorUrl: 'http://example.com', // Validate specs against given validator, set to null to disable validation (default: 'https://online.swagger.io/validator')
+    supportedSubmitMethods: ['get', 'post'] // List of HTTP methods that have the Try it out feature enabled.
+An empty array disables Try it out for all operations. (default: ['get', 'put', 'post', 'delete', 'options', 'head', 'patch', 'trace'])
 });
 ```